Big Chief is in a beautiful location!

 Less than a mile later, turn right on Palisades Drive.
 Go over the hill, and turn right on Silver Fir, and shortly afterwards turn left on Thelin Street.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Big Chief:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Big Chief:

 Featured Route For Big Chief